RTBHOUSE/big-bang-py/README.md

 - **[YAPF](https://github.com/google/yapf) is a Python files formatter with the ultimate goal of producing code as good as the code that a programmer would write if they were following a style guide.**

-- The formatting style used by YAPF is configurable.
-Specific configuration can be pointed in a couple of ways.
+- The formatting style used by YAPF is configurable, where specific configuration can be pointed in a couple of ways.
 However, it is recommended to simply store it in a properly formatted `.style.yapf` file at the root of your project, so YAPF can automatically pick this config up.

     - You may find pre-configured [.style.yapf](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.style.yapf) at the root of this repo.